NickTomlin/pie/README.md

 A tiny pie chart plugin for (P)React.

-:warning: this is published as an RC not considered ready for wide use.
+:warning: this is published as an alpha not considered ready for wide use.
 I'm just playing around :warning:

 ```shell
 npm i @nicktomlin/pie